 Hi, I’m Azeem Azhar.
-I’m exploring how our societies and political economy will change under the force of rapidly accelerating technology and other trends.
-Enjoy Exponential View with a comfy chair and a cup of coffee (or tea)!
+I’m exploring how our societies and political economy will change under the force of rapidly accelerating technologies and other trends.
+If you like this email, please hit the heart at the top of this message!

 Dept of the near future

 🌀 ‘It is because social systems are so complex that we need mathematical models,’ argues biologist, Peter Turchin.
 A long read in The Guardian delves into Turchin’s belief in the predictive power of historical data, and what it would mean for historians to embrace complexity science in the way that biologists did more than fifty years ago.
 (Also The Santa Fe Institute held a symposium on New Complexity Economics. ‘[T]he exponentiation of data and computer power, progress in algorithms, statistical physics, adaptive dynamics, and in neural, behavioral and cognitive science, suggests that a new complexity revolution is on the horizon,’ David Krakauer, president of the Institute, wrote in announcing the meeting, which included talks from EV reader, Eric Beinhocker, on pseudoscience vs. reality and economics as an evolutionary process.)

 🧫 The coming age of generative biology.
 Reductionism has proved inadequate at understanding biology, but machine learning might help identify some generalizable principles, argue Molly Gibson and Andrew Beam.
 (See also Zavain Dar’s guest edition of EV where he introduced ‘new radical empiricism’.
 Also, if you want to dig deeper, this podcast with Sir Gregory Winter who created the class of drugs known as monoclonal antibodies is rather good.)